Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Introduction

 \section{Introduction}

-Wireless communication systems have undergone many changes and developments since their inception that coincide with the discovery of electromagnetic waves (EM) and wireless telegraph to the present day as advanced technologies such as smartphones, connected vehicles and the Internet of Things (IoT) became widely available.
+Wireless communication systems have undergone many changes and developments since their inception.
+This coincides with the discovery of electromagnetic waves (EM) and wireless telegraph to the present day as advanced technologies such as smartphones, connected vehicles and the Internet of Things (IoT) became widely available.
 All these new technologies rely on wireless communication to adapt to the common demand for high bandwidth and data rates.
-Over the past decades, mobile communications that started with first-generation (1G) and followed by second, third, fourth and fifth generations (2G, 3G, 4G, and 5G) in addition to the wireless fidelity (Wi-Fi) standards for short-range wireless communication (IEEE 802.11) have evolved rapidly especially in terms of data rate, capacity, and medium access methods.
+Over the past decades, mobile communications that started with first-generation (1G) and followed by second, third, fourth and fifth generations (2G, 3G, 4G, and 5G).
+In addition, the wireless fidelity (Wi-Fi) standards for short-range wireless communication (IEEE 802.11) have evolved rapidly especially in terms of data rate, capacity, and medium access methods.

-The idea of millimeter-wave (mmWave) systems was lately introduced to cope with over-occupied low-frequency bands.
-Unfortunately, using RF systems in the mmWave band has a lot of challenges in terms of channel modeling and transmission power.
+To cope with over-occupied low-frequency bands and provide higher data rates, the idea of millimeter-wave (mmWave) systems was lately introduced.
+Unfortunately, using radio frequency (RF) systems in the mmWave band has a lot of challenges in terms of channel modeling and transmission power.
+In addition, using mmWave band is faced with multiple challenges from propagation characteristics of mmWave band (atmospheric and rain attenuation) to beamforming and alignments issues which are discussed in more details in~\cite{Uwaechia_Comprehensive_mmWave_2020_Journal}.
 However, channel modeling and measurements for this band were reported by a lot of studies such as~\cite{Rappaport_2014_mmWave_Book}.
 Despite these challenges, mmWave systems are seen as one of the strongest candidates for 5G systems and some IEEE standards for these systems were introduced as in~\cite{Nitsche_2014_mmWave_ieee_standard} (IEEE 802.11ad for the 60 GHz band).
 Alternatives to traditional RF systems in terms of mmWave systems are discussed in~\cite{Rappaport_2013_mmwave,Rappaport_2014_mmWave_Book,Busari__2017_mmWave_MIMO_Survey}.